-FAAC shares N802.407bn June 2022 revenue to FG, States, LGCs
+FAAC shares N802.407bn June 2022 revenue to FG, states, LGCs

 The N802.407 billion total distributable revenue comprised distributable statutory revenue of N608.580 billion and distributable Value Added Tax (VAT) revenue of N193.827 billion.

-In June 2022, the total deductions for the cost of the collection were N44.606 billion and deductions for transfers, savings, refunds and 13 per cent derivation to Anambra State were N373.200 billion.
+In June 2022, the total deductions for cost of collection was N44.606 billion and deductions for transfers, savings, refunds and 13 per cent derivation to Anambra State was N373.200 billion.

 ALSO READ FROM NIGERIAN TRIBUNE